-Project Access vouchers were increased from 100 in 2012 to 140 in 2014 to maximize the amount of assistance provided to low income, disabled households.
+Project Access vouchers were increased from 100 in 2012 to 140 in 2014 to maximize the amount of assistance provided to low income households with an individual with a disability.
 Project Access serves individuals exiting nursing facilities, intensive care facilities, and board and care facilities statewide.

-35 Creation of a Project Access Pilot Program with DADS and DSHS
+Action Step ID 35 Creation of a Project Access Pilot Program with DADS and DSHS

-In working with local stakeholders and examining the needs of disabled tenants across the state, the Section 8 Program Area created the Project Access Pilot, in which 10% of 140 vouchers offered through Project Access are made available in partnership with TX DSHS and DADS to specifically assist persons exiting state psychiatric hospitals.
+Summary In working with local stakeholders and examining the needs of tenants with disabilities across the state, the Section 8 Program Area created the Project Access Pilot, in which 10% of 140 vouchers offered through Project Access are made available in partnership with

+TX DSHS and DADS to specifically assist persons exiting state psychiatric hospitals.

-36 Section 8 Technical Assistance for Relocation Contracts and the HOME TBRA Bridge
+Action Step ID 36 Section 8 Technical Assistance for Relocation Contracts and the HOME TBRA Bridge